guyskk/validr/Isomorph-JSON-Schema.md

 Among them:

 - arg1, arg2...value is valid JSON value.
-- if validator is dict or list, it can be omitted.
+- if the validator is dict or list, it can be omitted.
 - if arg1, arg2...all is default value, the brackets can be omitted.
-- if the value corresponding to key is true, just write &key, no need to write &key=true.
+- if the value corresponding to the key is true, just write &key, no need to write &key=true.

 ### Schema

-From a structureural point of view, all data can be divided into 3 types:
+From a structural point of view, all data can be divided into 3 types:

 - scalar: string number true false null.
 - sequence: also known as array or list.